aaevan/ebay-guide/README.md

 * How much does your item generally sell for?
   * To get an upper bound, check Amazon and a few other retailers.
 Amazon tends to be 10 to 20% more expensive than the best deal on ebay. (*citation needed*)
-  * For the lower bound, check the "sold listings" box and sort by "Price + Shipping: lowest first
+  * For the lower bound, check the "sold listings" box and sort by "Price + Shipping: lowest first".

 Okay, so we now have an upper and lower bound on the price of the item (SE215: $99 new from amazon, roughly $30, shipping included from ebay).
 Time to start searching.

 # A basic search:

-To start, type in the shortest unique string in your product name (found via Amazon etc.).
+To start, in the search bar type in the shortest unique string in your product name (found via Amazon etc.).
 Amazon is evil but it's totally valid to use it as a directory.

 In our example case, there's pretty much only one object with the string "SE215" in it, so we can trim our query down to that.

 > se215

 Ebay doesn't care about capitalization.
-If your search string is close to a common word, it might try to autocorrect your string to a dictionary word.
+If a word in your search string is close to a common word, it might try to autocorrect your string to a dictionary word.
 Put quotes around your search to be sure that exact string appears in the listing title.

 > "se215"